GodotSteam/GodotSteam/README.md

-# Godot Steam Server for Godot 3
+# GodotSteam Server for Godot 3
-Steam Server API for the Godot game engine (versions 3 to 3.0.3).
+Steam Server API for the Godot game engine (versions 3 to 3.0.6).
 For the Windows, Linux, and Mac platforms.

+- View GodotSteam for Godot 2 here: https://github.com/Gramps/GodotSteam/tree/godot2
-- View the GodotSteam for Godot 2 here: https://github.com/Gramps/GodotSteam/tree/master
+- View GodotSteam Minimal for Godot 2 here: https://github.com/Gramps/GodotSteam/tree/godot2-min
-- View the GodotSteam for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3
+- View GodotSteam for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3
+- View GodotSteam Minimal for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3-min
+- View GodotSteam for Godot 3.1 here: https://github.com/Gramps/GodotSteam/tree/master
-- View the GodotSteam for GDNative here: https://github.com/Gramps/GodotSteam/tree/gdnative
+- View GodotSteam for GDNative here: https://github.com/Gramps/GodotSteam/tree/gdnative

 **This is experimental still, do not use for production games.**  This branch is meant for testing out Steam server functionality before being folded into the main GodotSteam branches.
 Please feel free to make pull requests and/or test what is here.

-**THIS VERSION IS NOT COMPATIBLE WITH GODOT 2.**

 Documentation
 ----------